joshchew24/notes/CPSC 410/Exercise Sheet 3 The Visitor Pattern; Static and Dynamic Checks.md

 In this exercise we will examine how the Visitor pattern simulates double-dispatch.
 We will examine the TinyHTML code examined in class in more detail.

 In the TinyHTML AST, a `Table` contains a list of `Row`s.
-This list can contain both regular `Row`s, as well as `BoldRows`s, a subclass whose contents will be printed in bold font.
+This list can contain both regular `Row`s, as well as `BoldRow`s, a subclass whose contents will be printed in bold font.
 In the current construction, the first row of a table is a `BoldRow`.

 The following questions all deal with the [TinyHTMLColoured](https://github.students.cs.ubc.ca/CPSC410-2024W-T2/tinyHTMLColoured) repository.
 We will ask you the sequence of methods that are called before a particular program point is reached when evaluating the tinyHTML program: